coderefinery/git-collaborative/_episodes/06-archaeology.md

 - `git grep` for the keyword or screen message
 - Then with `git blame` find the person who introduced it
 - With `git show` check the commit that introduced the change (it could be a file rename done by someone else)
-- In the latter case check out a version prior to the move and `git grep` and `git blame` there
+- In the latter case check out a version prior to the move or rename and `git grep` and `git blame` there

 ---